 Enemy reaction phase – reserve mode non-phasing units may move with overruns possible, no combat or barrage phases.

 Exploitation phase – phasing exploit and reserve mode units may move with overruns possible, no barrage phase.
-Second combat phase for exploiting units only.
+Second combat phase for phasing player reserve and exploiting units only.

 Supply phase – breakout option, then all phasing units check trace supply or eat off the map, suffer attrition if they cannot be supplied.
 Units back in supply remove OOS markers, newly OOS units are marked OOS.

 Recovery and clean up – All phasing DG units recover and non-phasing DG units recover from “Fire” DG, fuel markers flipped or removed, non-phasing trainbusting markers are removed and non-phasing interdiction and patrol air units are returned to their airfields inactive.